-Muscles are important parts of the body that help support the spine and provide strength and movement.
+Muscles are important parts of the body that help support the spine and provide strength and movement, and muscle health matters.

 There are about 700 muscles in the human body.
 Many muscles are attached to the skeletal bones, and each skeletal muscle contains tendons, nerves, blood vessels, and skeletal muscle tissue.
 Muscles are also in digestive organs and the heart.1 A muscle is a soft tissue made up of “protein filaments that slide past one another”.
 They contract and change the shape and length of the cell.
 Muscles provide “force and motion”.
 They can move food through the body, pump blood through the heart, and they are responsible for movement and posture.
 The three types of muscles are called cardiac, smooth, and skeletal.
 Their movements are voluntary or involuntary, depending on their function, with cardiac and smooth muscles being the types that move without thought.
 The word “muscles” derives from the “musculus”, a Latin term meaning “little mouse” for the movements they make under the skin.
 Cardiac muscle is only in the heart.
 Smooth muscles line organs (such as in the digestive tract).
 Skeletalmuscles, the voluntary variety, are connected to the bones by tendons.
 Females, or adult women, have 36% of their body mass as skeletal muscle, whereas males, or adult men, are 42% skeletal muscle.
 Skeletal muscles consist of two varieties: fast twitch and slow twitch.
 Fast twitch “contract quickly and powerfully but fatigue very rapidly”.
 They are anaerobic and are used for strength and mass.
 Slow twitch has more oxygen and is useful for aerobic activity.
 Carbohydrates and fats are their fuel, and they “contract for long periods of time but with little force”.
 There are about 650 skeletal muscles in the body.
 Exercise is very important to muscles; it can be used to increase size, strength, and efficiency.2